If you have spent a long time out on the water trying to land that big fish – you will probably want to put an exact number on its weight.

 - Non-slip grip on handle for secure handling

-Our Guide to Choosing The Best Fishing Scale
+Our Guide to Choosing the Best Fishing Scale

 Before we address some of the key factors to consider in buying scales, a bit of quick advice on weighing fish humanely.

 Our view is that it is preferable not to hang a live fish by the lip vertically, especially with scales that use a hook that you insert through the fish’s jaw.
-Using the Boga style lip grippers is better, but you should avoid holding the fish vertically for too long.
+Using the Boga-style lip grippers is better, but you should avoid holding the fish vertically for too long.

 If you are fishing catch and release, get a quick weight and then get the fish back horizontal and support its stomach before releasing it.
 Better still, if you have netted the fish, attach the scale to the net and get a weight that way.
-For larger, consider measure the length and girth as an alternative measure of its size.
+For larger, consider measuring the length and girth as an alternative measure of its size.

 If you are keeping the fish for the table, be sure to make sure it is within size and catch limits and then kill it humanely before weighing it.